astatide/kwinOverview/README.md

 Hovering at the bottom of the screen brings the activity dock up (it then autohides after you move the mouse away), allowing you to switch between activities.

-Works incredibly well with https://github.com/rliang/kwin-dynamic-virtual-desktops, which is what I'm using to manage the addition/removal of desktops (as there's currently no button to do so).

-There are also buttons to add/remove desktops.
+Works incredibly well with https://github.com/rliang/kwin-dynamic-virtual-desktops, although there are now also buttons to add/remove desktops.
 You can still use the above mentioned script to handle your desktop creation/destruction.

-Both of these will be made optional.
+Both the auto hiding and buttons will be made 'optional'.

 ## Design Decisions